epquito/pokeclone_Kubernetes/README.md

 - **View Logs**:
   To view the logs of a specific pod, first list all pods with `kubectl get pods -n <namespace>`, then use `kubectl logs <pod-name> -n <namespace>`.

+- **Executing Commands Inside a Pod**: To execute commands inside a pod, such as accessing a Django or database shell, use `kubectl exec -it <pod-name> -n pokeclone -- /bin/bash`

+- **Checking Pod Status**: To check the status of all pods in the `pokeclone` namespace `kubectl get pods -n pokeclone`

+- **Describing Pod Details**: For detailed information about a specific pod, including events and configuration `kubectl describe pod <pod-name> -n pokeclone`

 - **Stopping Minikube**:
   To stop Minikube and preserve your environment for later, use `minikube stop`.